-SOUTH GEORGIA AND SANDWICH ISLANDS
+SOUTH GEORGIA AND the south SANDWICH ISLANDS

 South Georgia is situated 1290 km south east of the Falkland Islands and occupies an area of 3,755 sq km.
 It is a mountainous sub-Antarctic island, more than half of which is permanently ice covered, with Mount Paget rising to 2,934m.